platformsh/platformsh-docs/reference/platform-app-yaml.md

 > The minimum recommended disk size is 256MB.
 If you see the error `UserError: Error building the project: Disk size may not be smaller than 128MB`, increase the size to 256MB.

-### Runtime

-#### Sizing hints

-PHP FPM uses a pool of "worker" processes to process incoming requests.
-The optimal number of worker processes to use depends on how much memory and CPU time a given application uses in order to handle each request, as well as how much of memory is available in an environment.
-Platform.sh provides environments in multiple sizes (with different amounts of available memory and CPU time), so the number of worker processes has to increase with the environment size.

-To choose an appropriate number of workers for each size of environment, our PHP container configuration makes assumptions about how much memory will be used to process each request.
-Using that assumption, as well as the amount of memory available in the container, an optimal number of workers is chosen.

-If you find that your application is having performance problems that come from using too much memory, one short-term solution to the problem may be to reduce the number of worker processes, which will result in a reduction in memory usage.
-You can do this by declaring how much memory you expect each worker to need to allocate, as described below, which will cause a corresponding reduction in the number of workers.

-Conversely, if you're optimizing your application and you find that your workers need less than 45MB of memory each, you _may_ get a performance boost by lowering the `request_memory` size hint.
-Note that if you provide an estimate that is too low, your PHP container may end up using too much memory, which will have a significantly negative performance impact.

-#### Measuring PHP worker memory usage

-To see how much memory your PHP worker processes are using, you can open an [SSH session](using/use-SSH) and run `ps -eF | grep 'RSS\s\|php-fpm\W\+pool web'`.

-#### Changing the sizing hints

-In the `runtime` section, you can define sizing hints (in MB) to influence the maximum amount of requests that your PHP containers will process concurrently (i.e. number of workers).

-> **note**
-> The more memory your application consumes while handling each request, the less workers it can have at a particular service size.

-Example:

-    runtime:
-        sizing_hints:
-            request_memory: 45
-            reserved_memory: 70

-Keys are:

--   **request_memory**: is the amount of system memory you expect a single request to consume on average.
-Default to 45 MB.
--   **reserved_memory**: is the memory that is used by the PHP container independently of the request (nginx, page cache, opcode cache, etc.).
-Default to 70 MB.

 ### Mounts

 The `mounts` is an object whose keys are paths relative to the root of